This was a great summer of reading.

 This thriller takes place on a college campus.
 It’s Homecoming weekend, and a group of friends return to celebrate their 10 year reunion.
 This isn’t just any normal group of friends, though.
 A member of their group was murdered in her dorm during their senior year, and another was accused of the crime but never convicted.
 Jessica, the narrator, is eager to flaunt her new glamorous lifestyle, but one of their classmates has even bigger motives–to finally solve the murder once and for all.
 I won’t say anything else because I don’t want to spoil it, but I thought this was SO well done.
 I’d consider it a “must read” if you’re into thrillers.

 This book details the true (!) story of Pino Lella, an Italian teenager living in Milan during WWII.
-After spending several months helping Jews escape Italy during the Nazi occupation, Pino’s parents force him to enlist with the Germans in an effort to keep him out of the dangers of combat.
-Pino is devastated by his parents’ decision but lands a role as the driver for the second-in-command Nazi leader in Italy, allowing him to spy on the Germans on behalf of the resistance.
+After spending several months helping Jews escape Italy during the Nazi occupation, Pino’s parents force him to enlist with the Germans.
+This was in an effort to keep him out of the dangers of combat.
+Pino is devastated by his parents’ decision.
+However, he lands a role as the driver for the second-in-command Nazi leader in Italy, allowing him to spy on the Germans on behalf of the resistance.
 This story is absolutely insane.
 I am a little over half-way through the book and can’t wait to see what happens.
 In the author’s introduction to the book, Mark Sullivan explains that this book took him a decade to write as well as five trips to Italy to interview Pino Lella.
 The author fills in some of the gaps in the story, but most of the book is in line with Pino’s memories of the time.
 I’ve found it so fascinating.
-One strike against this book is just that the writing style isn’t my favorite, BUT I still highly recommend it if you’re a history lover.
+One strike against this book is just that the writing style isn’t my favorite.
+BUT I still highly recommend it if you’re a history lover.

 I really enjoyed Shauna Niequist’s latest release which is about her family’s new life in NYC and how they’ve picked up the pieces after a big scandal a few years back.
 (She doesn’t go into detail about the scandal, btw, it’s not exactly her story to tell.
 My gossip-loving dark side was disappointed by this but obviously totally respect her decision to keep it private).
 Shauna’s writing is just so accessible and relatable, and I love how her words always give me a new appreciation for the little things in life, in every season.
 I’ve enjoyed all of her books so far, but this one is really special, I think.
 She’s gone through a lot the last few years, and it’s a privilege to read about how she and her family weathered the storm and began their next chapter.